kitschpatrol/mdat/readme.md

 - ##### `<!-- dependencies -->`

   Documents platform requirements and peer dependencies.
-Lists runtime platforms (Node, Python, Rust, Go, Ruby, etc.) with version constraints from `engines` or equivalent metadata, supported operating systems, and peer dependencies with links to npm.
+Lists runtime platforms (Node, Python, Rust, Go, Ruby, etc.) with version constraints from `engines` or equivalent metadata, supported operating systems, and required peer dependencies with links to npm.
+Optional peer dependencies are left out.
 Version ranges are described in plain language (`>=24.16.0` becomes "24.16.0 or newer"), with the exact range included when it can't be summarized that simply.
 The optional `headingLevel` sets the Markdown heading level and defaults to `3`.

 - ##### `<!-- development-dependencies -->`